gene-a/queue-stack-stack-queue/README.md

 # Queue as a Stack as a Queue and vice versa
-Using the Queue data structure implement a stack and vice versa
+Using the queue implement a stack and vice versa